cherrynoize/tlock/README.md

 This will blur all backgrounds on translucent ARGB windows, expect for those in the exclude rule.
-This might improve readability and also appearance according to one's preference, but will generally have a minor impact on most windows since they tend to render with high opacity values. *tlock* can be set to be fully transparent, meaning impact here will be considerable.
+This might improve readability and also appearance according to one's preference, but will generally have a lesser impact on most windows since they tend to render with high opacity values. *tlock* can be set to be fully transparent, achieving a powerful background blur.

 ### Password

+tlock will try to match your user login password by default.

-You can choose to add a custom password by simply creating a file and storing it in there.
+You can choose to set a custom password by storing it in a specific file.

     mkdir ~/.config/tlock
     cd ~/.config/tlock
-    echo example_psw > passwd
+    echo my_psw > passwd
     chmod 600 passwd

-Since I couldn't bear having to write the same password when I had only one free hand and vice versa, you can add multiple newline separated passwords (one for each line) like so:

-    echo example_psw_2 >> passwd
-    echo example_psw_3 >> passwd

-You also have to set the CONFIG_DIR and PASSWD macros so they point to the correct file.
-These shown here are the default values, so you only need to uncomment the flags if they are commented, but otherwise you can point them to any location of your choosing.
+You should also set the *CONFIG_DIR* and *PASSWD* constants so they point to the preferred location.
+These shown here are the default values, so you only need to uncomment the flags (if they are commented) to use them, but otherwise you can point them to any file.

+Since I couldn't bear having to type the same password when I only had one free hand rather than two and vice versa, you can now add multiple newline separated passwords (one per line) like so:

+    echo foo >> passwd
+    echo bar >> passwd

 ### Alarm

-You can play a sound alarm on an incorrect password attempt.
-By default the program uses `play`, which can be found in the `sox` package, but you can set the custom sound file flag to play any audio file on your computer instead.
+You can play a sound alarm on any incorrect password attempt.
+By default the program uses `play` to generate a synth sound. *play* can be found in the `sox` package, available on most distros community repo, but you can set the custom sound file flag to play any audio file on your computer instead.

 ### Shutdown

-You can set an automatic shutdown after too many tries, or if a CTRL+ALT+F1-13 or ALT+SYSRQ key sequence is recognized, trying to switch tty or kill X.
+You can set an automatic shutdown after a certain number of tries, or if a CTRL+ALT+F1-13 or ALT+SYSRQ key sequence is recognized, trying to switch the tty or to kill X.

 Number of tries and options such as disabling CTRL+ALT+Backspace and other ways to kill the X server during shutdown are all configurable in the config file.

 Automatic shutdown requires sudo privileges to be set in your sudoers file.
+Open the file for writing with:

     visudo

 Then add the following lines:

-    # Options for poweroff.
+    # Options for poweroff
     [username] [hostname]= NOPASSWD: /usr/bin/systemctl poweroff
     [username] [hostname]= NOPASSWD: /usr/bin/shutdown -h now

-    # SYSRQ options.
+    # SYSRQ options
     [username] [hostname] =NOPASSWD: /usr/bin/tee /proc/sys/kernel/sysrq

 Where [username] and [hostname] are your username (or a user group such as `%wheel`) and hostname (or use `ALL=` to refer to any host) on the machine respectively.

-As [chjj](https://github.com/chjj/slock) points out you can combine this feature with a BIOS password as well as encrypted home and swap partitions.
+You can combine this feature with a BIOS password as well as encrypted home and swap partitions.
 Meaning that once your machine is shut off, your data is no longer accessible in any way.